-Mynah birds (Gracula sp. and Acridotheres tristis) originate from Africa, India and Southeast Asia and are best known for their ability to talk and to mimic any and all sounds.
+Mynah birds (Gracula sp. and Acridotheres tristis) originate from Africa, India, and Southeast Asia and are best known for their ability to talk and mimic sounds.
 They are lively, social birds and have wonderfully outgoing personalities.
 As young birds, they are easily tamed.
-They require a large cage, as they are very active and enjoy hopping around, so they require a large cage.
+They are very active and enjoy hopping around, so they require a large cage.

 Purchasing a Mynah Bird

-When selecting a Mynah bird, try to choose a young bird as it may be easier to tame and train.
-Older, wild, colony or parent raised birds may prove difficult to tame.
-Hand raised babies often make better pets since they have been completely socialized with humans.
-Young birds are easier to tame, learn to talk better and adapt readily to new environments and situations.
-Your new bird should be exposed early to different events (young and old people, males and females, other pets, car trips, visits to the veterinarian, etc.) to help promote a calm, well adjusted pet.
-The lively, alert bird that is not easily frightened is more likely a healthy bird.
+When selecting a mynah bird, try to choose a young bird that is likely easier to tame and train.
+Older, wild, colony, or parent-raised birds may prove difficult to tame.
+Hand-raised babies often make better pets since they have been completely socialized with humans.
+Young birds are generally easier to tame, learn to talk better and adapt to new environments and situations better than adults.
+Your new bird should be exposed early to different events (young and old people, males and females, other pets, car trips, visits to the veterinarian, etc.) to help promote a calm, well-adjusted pet.
+A lively, alert bird that is not easily frightened is more likely to be a healthy bird.
 After purchasing your new bird, have it examined by your veterinarian.